Master of Science in Real Estate Course Descriptions

 In this course, students acquire an understanding of the history and current state of affordable housing in the US in general and NYC in particular.
 Students learn from a combination of formal lectures and interviews with past and current industry participants and leaders.
 The focus of the course is to examine the multiple factors that must be addressed in the planning and executioning of affordable housing projects.

-Infrastructure Project Finance REAL6010
+Development Project Finance REAL6010

 Global Real Estate Investment REAL6012

 This course provides a comparative and critical approach to undertaking international real estate transactions, investments and development projects by providing a framework for analyzing real estate investments across borders within specific markets.

 Land Use Law REAL6014

 Real estate development is profoundly impacted by land use law and environmental regulations.
 A successful developer must navigate through land use controls, federal, state and city environmental regulations, landmark and historic preservation restrictions and community concerns, in addition to building and fire codes and other safety regulations.

 Real Estate Entrepreneurship Business Planning REAL6016

 This course integrates the concepts, tools and practices of entrepreneurship.
 Students learn to be superior opportunity assessors and shapers, to understand the integration of people and process in entrepreneurship, to write, articulate and present a new venture execution plan, to understand the alternatives and trade-offs in financing, starting and operating a venture, and to gain a better understanding of their personal entrepreneurial capabilities.

 This course examines the digital transformation of real estate; the ever-changing technology ecosystem within the real estate industry (CRE tech or Proptech) and the various methods to perform essential market research using these platforms.
 Students gain an understanding of key areas of the real estate technology space, prominent business models, major contributors, growth initiatives and emerging markets.